etan18/Obsidian-Notes/ML4H.md

 **Summary**

 The authors present a novel two-part framework for revealing the implicit biases encoded in Med LLMs:
-1) Using information from
-2) Using information retrieved from a knowledge graph, an Attacker LLM generates perturbed questions by systematically modifying specific attributes (e.g. age or comorbitidies) while keeping of information constant.

-Two-part framework for evaluating bias in Med LLMs:
-1. Line 138: "Using information retrieved from a knowledge graph, an Attacker LLM generates perturbed questions by systematically modifying specific attributes (e.g. age or comorbitidies) while keeping of information constant."
-2. Generates answers to perturbed questions using the evaluated LLM via three-stage multi-hop reasoning.
+1) A knowledge graph is built from a seed dataset and used by a Generator LLM to generate unperturbed questions.
+An Attacker LLM takes these sentences and generates $n$ perturbed questions, where each perturbation modifies a specified attribute.
+2) The Target LLM is prompted to answer the generated perturbed questions using a three-hop reasoning process: converting the question context into KG-like triplet structures, expanding these structures using its own knowledge base, then reasoning over the result.
+The output is evaluated by a Judge LLM to produce a bias score.
+This framework is evaluated across three seed datasets (EquityMedQA, DiversityMedQA, and Nurse Bias) and auxillary LLMs, and applied to multiple Target LLMs.
+The authors find that their method reveals more bias in Target LLMs.

+**Strengths**

+1. **Flexible framework capable of evaluating intersectional biases** The systematic method of perturbing questions along certain sensitive attributes, as well as the capability of the multi-hop reasoning to represent contexts as KG structures enables evaluation of multiple attributes at once.
+This addresses a key shortcoming of much fairness eval work in healthcare.
+2. **Use of human studies to validate bias scores** For a task with no ground truth labels, the bias score is difficult to interpret.
+The use of human studies to confirm the findings shows significance in 3/5 scenarios.
+3. **Comprehensive end-to-end framework**
+	Overall, this paper is very easy to read.
+The Method section clearly walks through each stage and sub-process of the method in order, giving a comprehensive, end-to-end view of the proposed method.

+**Weaknesses**

+1.  **KG assembly from seed datasets**
+I question the decision to use seed datasets containing already-perturbed questions.
+Both EquityMedQA and DiversityMedQA are MQA datasets containing questions explicitly designed as "adversarial questions representing health equity-related harms."
+These datasets would not give a clean, *unbiased* starting point for the framework, before the Attacker LLM systematically perturbs them again.
+This creates a circularity in the experiment design that questions the soundness of the findings.

+Additionally, it is noted in Line 323:
+	"We note that our pipeline works with any type of medical free-form text; however, the above benchmarking datasets could support a more standardized assessment of our method."
+This statement should be verified with further experiments using a more diverse array of seed datasets containing diverse clinical tasks and text formats.
+The two primary seed datasets used are MQA datasets; these are used to generate KG that are used to generate more questions from the KG's knowledge base.
+I would like to see if there's a difference in the quality of questions generated when the underlying knowledge base is not generated directly from a QA dataset.
+Further, this is necessary as it is mentioned that the use of regular expressions improves Stage 1 of the framework by selecting the most relevant attributes from the data.
+For a seed dataset based on more open-ended text, such as clinical notes, which cannot be parsed using simple rule-based filtering, it remains to be seen whether the knowledge graph would be assembled as nicely, or if we would observe performance degradation in question quality for Stage 1.

+2. **Bias Score**
+The definition of "bias" in this paper is not clear, and thus neither is the bias score that is the central metric of this method.
+In my understanding, the goal of this framework is to evaluate the Target Med LLM, such that the bias score should be a proxy of the "amount" of implicit bias in the Target LLM.
+From the prompt in Figure 8, the judge LLM is not given any concrete guidelines for identifying what is considered bias and what is not.
+The Judge LLM is also not required to justify its scores, which could be helpful in validating that the scores are grounded in truth.

+This lack of clarity or transparency from the judge in what is being measured is especially problematic looking at the results from Figure 2---comparing plots of the same Target LLM across different judges, you can observe that different judges produce pretty significant differences in their bias scores.
+For example, Figure 2 (c), (g), and (h) all evaluate Mistral-7B.
+The bias scores for EquityMedQA w/ multi-hop and DiversityMedQA w/ multi-hop are assigned the highest scores along the gender axis when judged by LLaMa-3.2-3B, location when judged by GPT-4o, and age+gender+location when judged by Mistral-7B.
+The lack of consensus among judges is pretty concerning for an evaluation framework, especially when no additional justifications are provided for the scores.

+As an aside, I also note that Figure 2(c) presents a bias score for gender using EquityMedQA w/ multi-hop that is greater than 1.
+The bias score is by definition between 0 and 1.

+Beyond the previous concerns about the bias score, I also question whether the bias score validates the method.
+How does having a higher bias score mean the multi-hop method is an effective tool for measuring/evaluating bias in Med LLMs?
-	1. How is this revealing bias?
+2. How is this revealing bias?
 Is the question more revealing of bias?
 How does the multi-hop reasoning help reveal more bias in a target LLM?
 	1. Line 402: findings suggest multi-hop reasoning increases the (Target) model's capacity to identify biases in-context
 	2. How do we know the multi-hop reasoning is not inducing more bias?
 	3. The notion of the "bias score" is not clear to me.
 It seems like it's just assessing the level of bias in a given answer with and without multi-step reasoning.
-The bias is assessed using a judge LLM.

 **Comments**